Books (monographs)

 -

-Blind-Refereed Conference Proceedings
+Anonymously-Refereed Conference Proceedings

 - Clegg, B. A., Martey, R. M., Stromer-Galley, J., Kenski, K., Saulnier, T., Folkestad, J. E., McLaren, E., Shaw, A., Lewis, J. E., Patterson, J. D., & Strzalkowski, T. (2014).
 Game-based training to mitigate three forms of cognitive bias.
 Proceedings of Interservice/Industry Training, Simulation and Education Conference (I/ITSEC), 14180, 1–12.